ti-cortex-m4/demo-java-completablefuture/doc/article.md

-##### >You should not use blocking methods in asynchronous computation pipeline - it reduces performance dramatically.

-#### If this `CompletableFuture` is canceled, all these methods throw an unchecked `CancellationException`
+##### >If this `CompletableFuture` is canceled, all these methods throw an unchecked `CancellationException`.

 #### Methods for bulk operations

-Last but not the least, the `CompletableFuture` class has two static methods, then this future depends on many previous futures, not just on two.
-Note that all the argument futures can have different generic types.
+The `CompletableFuture` class has two static methods to wait for the completion of many futures, not just of two as in the `thenCombine`, `thenAcceptBoth`, `runAfterBoth` methods.
+Note that all the argument futures can have different generic types, its arguments have the `CompletableFuture<?>` type.

+Summary of the methods for bulk futures operations

 <table>